oasysgames/oasys-docs/docs/hub-validator/3-build-on-AWS/3-1-preparation.md

 # Preparation
-- you need XX knowledge, skill, experience to read this docs.
+- you need Linux knowledge, skill, experience to read this docs.
-- if you are not familiar with Oasys, please read XX
+- if you are not familiar with Oasys, please read [What's Oasys?](/docs/tech-docs/whats-oasys/1-1-whats-oasys)

-## Required skills
+## Setup EC2 on AWS

-Linux to run validator client
+Select EC2 instance type on AWS.

 ## Node configuration

 [Check out Validator client Installation](/docs/hub-validator/1-operate-validator/1-2-build-validator-node)